Christian Education for Adults

 Every year during the six weeks before Easter, church members are encouraged to join a small group to focus hearts and minds on the Word of God and prepare our hearts for the joy of Easter day.
 Opportunities for developing new and ongoing groups arise every year.
-Join a group today by contacting Ann Burdette.
+Contact Dr. Dan Wiard for questions concerning Lenten Studies.

 SEEKERS AND SOWERS

 Read and study the Bible verse by verse with this wonderful group of men and women who aim to read and reflect deeply together.
 Using the New Revised Standard study edition (we have copies for you), this group digs into the history and context of each passage.

 Sometimes we aren’t sure what we believe as individuals and as a PCUSA congregation.
 This basic class is a place to discover and explore our faith and the denomination.

 This class will focus on an overview of the Bible using The Story as their resource.
 Whether you are confident in your knowledge of Scripture or looking for a new way to understand God’s amazing relationship with God’s people, The Story is an effective tool to engage Scripture.
 This class is specifically designed for young adults, so pull up a chair, bring a friend, open The Story together and let the journey begin.

 This Sunday School class meets during the last Service of Worship (10:30 a.m.) and offers conversation and discussion geared around Scripture and contemporary studies.
 From books of the Bible to topical studies, this class offers life application insight into each lesson.